 - Long sleeve shirts: I typically carry 1 long sleeve wicking shirt and 1 Smartwool quarter zip (Amazon).

-- 1-2 pairs of Prana Zion convertible pants.
+- 1-2 pairs of Prana Zion convertible pants (Amazon).
 If we’re hiking through brush or bugs, I tend to prefer pants to keep things off my legs, and I’ll deal with the added discomfort and weight of zippers to have the option of switching to shorts.
 For trips more than three days, I usually bring two pairs.
 This is a bit excessive, but I’ve appreciated the option of putting on a dry pair of pants if the previous day’s did not dry well.

 - 1 pair of Outdoor Research Ferrosi pants (Amazon).
 These are my backups for hiking and my morning/evening wear.
 They are light and comfortable, but I worry that if I wore them as my primary hiking pants, they would rip easily on rocks.